 Employers have to check and copy specific original documentation tor any new employees.
 The government's guidance for employers on preventing illegal working sets out when checks must be made, what employers need to do including tips on how to check authenticity and what to photocopy and retain.
 Checks must be completed before employment begins, but re-checking is also required for employees with time-limited immigration status.

 Any checks made should be done in a non-discriminatory manner, following government guidance on avoiding unlawful discrimination while seeking to prevent illegal working which recommends that all job applicants should be treated in the same way.

 Recruiting overseas workers

-Organisations which have divisions overseas should find that their HR function in these operations will be able to help with recruitment.
+Organisations which have divisions overseas should find that their HR teams in these operations will be able to help with recruitment.
 Otherwise, it may be advisable to use an outside agency which has experience abroad.
 If the employer is a Tier 2 licensed sponsor and there is a serious prospect that a UK resident candidate cannot be found for the role, recruitment should be conducted so as to satisfy the Resident Labour Market Test (RLMT).

 Employers should consider using the internet in recruitment, particularly in the early stages, as it is an inexpensive way of reaching overseas workers and can save a lot of time.

 After an initial sift, face-to-face interviews will probably be needed, either in the home country or the UK.
 When interviewing, care must be taken to avoid discrimination.
 The government guidance gives advice.

 Information comparing qualifications in different countries can be obtained from the National Recognition Information Centre for the United Kingdom (UK NARIC).